Many Heads, One Tale: Plot

-Investigating the Distant Star symbol, Fitz and Simmons find variations over the centuries, and learn of a group who have been sending people through the Monolith for hundreds of years.
-Simmons becomes frustrated with Fitz for being so willing to help rescue Will, and he expresses his belief that they are cursed, because every time they have tried to express their feelings for one another something has interfered, such as Fitz nearly drowning or Simmons being sent to another planet.
+Investigating the Distant Star symbol, Leo Fitz and Jemma Simmons find variations over the centuries, and learn of a group who have been sending people through the Monolith for hundreds of years.
+Simmons becomes frustrated with Fitz for being so willing to help rescue Will Daniels, and he expresses his belief that they are cursed, because every time they have tried to express their feelings for one another something has interfered, such as Fitz nearly drowning or Simmons being sent to another planet.
 They kiss twice, the first being initiated by Fitz out of frustration, and the second being initiated by Simmons.
 By the way her head moves after the kiss, she is going for a third kiss, but Fitz breaks away, knocking a book off of the table.
 Simmons notices that one of the old Distant Star variants is identical to the symbol of Hydra.
 Price explains that she met Malick in 2001, when he was working with NASA on Project Distant Star.
 Meanwhile, Ward breaks into the Strucker vault and finds a waiting Malick, who shows him the family treasure: pieces of the Monolith carved centuries earlier.
-He claims that Red Skull did not create Hydra - the organisation was instead founded in ancient times by the worshippers of a powerful Inhuman, whose enemies feared him so much that they banished him to another world using the Monolith.
+He claims that Red Skull did not create Hydra - the organization was instead founded in ancient times by the worshippers of a powerful Inhuman, whose enemies feared him so much that they banished him to another world using the Monolith.
 Ever since then Hydra have been sending sacrifices to this Inhuman (the creature Will and Simmons fought against), and have been seeking a way to bring it back to Earth.
 Malick has also been building an army of Inhumans to serve the ancient creature.
-Ward agrees to help Malick rescue the Inhuman, in exchange for his help destroying SHIELD.
+Ward agrees to help Malick rescue the Inhuman, in exchange for his help destroying S.H.I.E.L.D.
 Ward later tortures Andrew with mustard gas in a bid to make him transform into Lash.